evanameyer1/-WIP-Wind-Turbines/README.md

 ## Analyzing the Wind Turbine Market

-My team was tasked with the following scenario for a 3-day data sprint.
+We were tasked with the following scenario for a 3-day data sprint.
 We were provided two primary datasets, and expected to use them in conjunction with external sources to deliver our findings and present to financial stakeholders.

 Scenario - You work for WOW!, a clean energy private equity firm based in Chicago.
 So far their investments have been in U.S. hydropower